JSpeedie/glicko2-rust/README.md

 matches the dependency name in your Cargo.toml (`glicko2 = ...`).
 The name
 does not need to match the name of the local directory.

+Now that you are able to make use of the library, you're ready to make some Glicko-2 calculations!
+An example is provided in the documentation that walks you through an example series of function calls representing the calculation of a player's new rating and rating deviation given a series of games.
+Take a look at the section below on library documentation to learn more.

 &nbsp;
 &nbsp;